-Data obtained from various migratory bird surveys and programs are used to produce reports and publications (below), guidance documents, management and conservation plans, and hunting regulations - all of which are necessary to conserve and manage migratory birds.
+Data obtained from various migratory bird surveys and programs are used to produce reports and publications, guidance documents, management and conservation plans, and hunting regulations - all of which are necessary to conserve and manage migratory birds.

-• Population Status - Annual reports that are posted each year around July.
-They include Waterfowl, Trends in Duck Breeding, American Woodcock, Mourning Dove, Mottled Duck, Band-tailed pigeon and Sandhill Crane.
+- Population Status - Annual reports are now posted each year in mid to late August.
+They include Waterfowl, American Woodcock, Mourning Dove, Mottled Duck, Band-tailed pigeon and Sandhill Crane.

-• Flyways - Each administrative Flyway produces various reports or publications that get distributed annually.
-Such reports include Data Books (Waterfowl Harvest & Population Survey Data specific to each Flyway), Midwinter survey reports and wingbee reports.
-Upcoming annual Meetings/Events of Interest for each Flyway are also posted here.
+- Flyways - Each administrative Flyway produces various reports or publications that get distributed annually.
+Such reports include Data Books (Waterfowl Harvest & Population Survey Data specific to each Flyway), midwinter survey reports and wingbee reports.
+Also upcoming annual meetings/events of interest for each Flyway.

-• Hunting Activity & Harvest - Annual reports, posted in July, produced by the Branch of Harvest Surveys, can be found here along with a special topic report produced in 2002 on the Harvest Informaiton Program: Evaluation and Recommendations.
+- Hunting Activity & Harvest - Annual reports, posted in August, along with a 2002 special topic report on the Harvest Information Program: Evaluation and Recommendations.

-• Adaptive Harvest Management - Annual reports are posted each year in July.
+- Adaptive Harvest Management - Annual reports are now posted each year in early September.

 Regulations and Policy Documents

-• Zones and Split Seasons for Duck Hunting( bytes) - FONSI (Finding of No Significant Impact) and Environmental Assessment
+- Zones and Split Seasons for Duck Hunting(501.5KB) - FONSI (Finding of No Significant Impact) and Environmental Assessment.

-• Cormorants – This page includes a resource list of current actions including the latest published rule for extended depredation order, environmental assessment, and the Finding of No Significant Impact (FONSI) document.
-Also included are past actions, general cormorant information, research and symposia documents and cormorant management documents.
+- Cormorants – A resource list of current actions including the latest published rule for extended depredation permits, environmental assessment, and the Finding of No Significant Impact (FONSI) document.

-• Resident Canada Geese – Draft and Final Environmental Impact Statements
+- Resident Canada Goose Management - Environmental Impact Statements

-• Snow Geese – This page includes the final environmental impact statement for Light Goose Management, Notice of Availability Federal Register document, and a summary of questions and answers related to the environmental impact statement.
+- Light Geese – The final environmental impact statement for Light Goose Management, Notice of Availability Federal Register document, and a summary of questions and answers related to the environmental impact statement.

-• Issuance of Annual Regulations Permitting the Hunting of Migratory Birds (15.6MB) – This document is the final Supplemental Environmental Impact Statement that was published in 2013.
+- Issuance of Annual Regulations Permitting the Hunting of Migratory Birds (15.6MB) – The final Supplemental Environmental Impact Statement that was published in 2013.

 Other Reports or Publications of Interest

-• Adaptive Harvest Management – Find the annual Harvest Management Working Group Minutes here.
+- Adaptive Harvest Management – The annual Harvest Management Working Group Minutes here.

-• Webless Migratory Game Bird Species Management – Documents linked to the management of these various species (doves, pigeons, woodcock, sandhill cranes, rails, gallinules, coot, moorhen and snipe) can be found here.
+- Webless Migratory Game Bird Species Management – Documents linked to the management of these various species (doves, pigeons, woodcock, sandhill cranes, rails, gallinules, coot, moorhen and snipe).

-• Final Teal Assessment Report – An Assessment of the Harvest Potential of North American Teal ( bytes).
+- Final Teal Assessment Report – An Assessment of the Harvest Potential of North American Teal (2.5MB)